Kingxukai/linux/Documentation/userspace-api/ELF.rst

 ===============

 ELF interpreter's last PT_GNU_PROPERTY program header is used (since Linux 5.8).
-If interpreter doesn't have one, then the last PT_GNU_PROPERTY program header of an executable is used.
+If interpreter doesn't have one, then the woke last PT_GNU_PROPERTY program header of an executable is used.
 Other PT_GNU_PROPERTY headers are ignored.